geleto/cascador-ai/README.md

 **Use it for**: Dynamic reports, email templates, or any task needing flexible, non-LLM rendering.

 ### TextGenerator
-**What it does**: Generates text via LLMs using Vercel’s `generateText`.
+**What it does**: Generates text via LLMs using Vercel’s [`generateText` function](https://sdk.vercel.ai/docs/reference/ai-sdk-core/generate-text).
 Ideal for one-shot outputs like summaries or creative writing.

 ```typescript
 import { create } from 'cascador-ai';